bitnami/charts/wordpress/README.md

 *Replace the `x.x.x` placeholder with the chart release version.*

-The command deploys Wordpress on the Kubernetes cluster in the default configuration.
+The command deploys WordPress on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`